Revised on November 10, 2015

 What types of plans does the GIC offer employees and Non-Medicare retirees and survivors?

-There are three types of plans: HMO, PPO-type and Indemnity.
+There are four types of plans: HMO, PPO-type, POS and Indemnity.
 The current plan options are as follows:

-- HMOs and HMO-type plans: Fallon Community Health Plan Direct, Fallon Community Health Plan Select, Harvard Pilgrim Primary Choice Plan, Health New England, NHP Care (Neighborhood Health Plan), and Tufts Spirit.
+- HMOs and HMO-type plans: Fallon Health Direct, Fallon Health Select, Harvard Pilgrim Primary Choice Plan, Health New England, NHP Prime (Neighborhood Health Plan), and Tufts Spirit.

-- PPO Type: Harvard Pilgrim Independence Plan, Tufts Health Plan Navigator, UniCare State Indemnity Plan/Community Choice and UniCare State Indemnity Plan/Plus.
+- PPO Type: UniCare State Indemnity Plan/Community Choice and UniCare State Indemnity Plan/PLUS.

 - Indemnity: The UniCare State Indemnity Plan/Basic.